 The Arc promotes and protects the human rights of people with intellectual and developmental disabilities and actively supports their full inclusion and participation in the community throughout their lifetimes.

 In-Home and Community Supports

-Companion Services build a relationship with individuals through activities in their own home and in the community.
+Companion Services build a relationship with people served through activities in their own home and in the community.
 These activities promote community inclusion and integration.
-Mentors and the individuals enjoy their time together.
-This service is meant to ensure the health and safety of the individual while in the community or in the individual’s home.
+Support workers and the person served enjoy their time together.
+This service is meant to ensure the health and safety of the person while in the community or in the person's home.

-The Arc’s Respite Care Program provides quality care for the individual with a disability while giving family members short term relief from their day-to-day care giving routines.
-On a per-arranged basis, qualified care providers come to the home and care for the person or take them out in the community.
+The Arc’s Respite Service provides quality care for the person served while giving family members short term relief from their day-to-day care giving routines.
+On a per-arranged basis, Support workers come to the home and care for the person or take them out in the community.